 Students in the master's programs come from a variety of academic and professional backgrounds.
 Some are mid-career professionals who have considerable experience as managers, policy makers, or clinicians.
 Others are more recent graduates from a variety of academic backgrounds who are beginning their professional careers in public health.
 Combined with students in the dual-degree programs, the result is a diverse student body that is encouraged to contribute its knowledge and experience to classroom experience.
 Applicants are expected to demonstrate both strong academic skills, including analytical, quantitative, and verbal skills, as well as leadership potential in their chosen field.
-Barring exceptional circumstances, students are admitted only at the fall semester.
-The residential option may be completed on either a full-time or part-time basis.
-The department does not offer an evening program.
-Individuals interested in a program that has evening and weekend options should consider the CMPH options.
+The residential MPH option may be completed on either a full-time or part-time basis.
+The MSPH may only be completed on a full-time basis.
+Students are admitted only at the fall semester